asmodeus812/nvim-fuzzymatch/README.md

   executable is too fast and can accumulate `stream_step` entries into the stream fast enough that can cause the `matcher` to be overwhelmed, by default it is set to 0, as for most use cases it is never really required

-- **display_step**: The number of entries to render in a single batch during list rendering.
-This is useful in combination with a complex or slow `display` function to avoid blocking the UI for too long.
-Otherwise all entries passed for rendering are rendered in a single call to
-  `nvim_buf_set_lines` once.

 - **window_size**: The ratio (0-1) specifying the picker window size relative to the screen.
 A value of 0.5 means the picker will take up half the screen.
 If the preview is enabled the picker will take up half that height, the rest will be used for the preview window.